Florida Brain Injury Attorneys

 - Diminished qualify of life

-- Disability or physical impairment
+- Disability, disfigurement or physical impairment

 - Diminished earning capacity in the future